adrianmrozo/ds/reports/project3.md

 ``docker container run -d --name=pg -p 5433:5433 -e POSTGRES_PASSWORD=post_kasten -e PGDATA=/pgdata -v /pgdata:/pgdata postgres:12.4`` to build a docker container
  followed by
  ``docker exec -it demo psql -U postgres`` to connect to postgres.
- Now can create an database by ``CREATE DATABASE pg_db1`` and we connect to it via  ``\c pg_db1``
+ Now can create a database by ``CREATE DATABASE pg_db1`` and we connect to it via  ``\c pg_db1``
  Then we are inside the database and can create a table and add information with ``CREATE TABLE pg_t(something int);`` and ``INSERT INTO pg_t (something) VALUES (1);``
- Now this is more or less, what our pyhton program is supposed to do in a infrastructural level.
+ Now this is more or less, what our python program is supposed to do in an infrastructural level.

 ***4.)
 Write a python program***

-Doing a layover of the two videos [this](https://www.youtube.com/watch?v=sNXVP2suMA8) and [that](https://www.youtube.com/watch?v=2PDkXviEMD0) I came up with the follwoing code that should do the job for the requirements:
+Doing a layover of the two videos [this](https://www.youtube.com/watch?v=sNXVP2suMA8) and [that](https://www.youtube.com/watch?v=2PDkXviEMD0) I came up with the following code that should do the job for the requirements:

     host = "127.0.0.1"